-Learn about lots of strategies and ways to integrate technology into the classroom in a meaningful and engaging way.
+Learn about lots of strategies and ways for integrating technology into the English language arts classroom in a meaningful and engaging way.

 Check out how other teachers are using technology in their English Language Arts classrooms by reading the questions and answers below from our #2ndaryELA Twitter Chat on Tech in the ELA Classroom.

 Integrating Technology Into The English Language Arts Classroom

 Q1: How has technology changed what and how you teach

 - Tech has allowed to me create more engaging lessons and differentiate my content more effectively.